-There's a new brand of atheism post 911, an atheism that doesn't just deny the existence of God but says that belief in God is evil and dangerous.
-Furthermore, this new atheism is often aggressive in its attempt to eliminate any belief in God.
+There's a brand of atheism post 911 that doesn't just deny the existence of God but says that belief in God is evil and dangerous.
+This atheism is aggressive in its attempt to eliminate any belief in God.